jesababon/flexbox-lab/README.md

 # Why use flexbox?

 As you may have noticed, ***flexbox is literally magic***.
 Problems that take hours of messing with floats, positions, and so on, are solved in minutes.
-And responsiveness is a dream -- just change the `flex-direction` for mobile and you're all set.
+And responsiveness is a dream -- just change the `flex-direction` between mobile and desktop and you're all set.

-There are a number of classic web design problems that once took odd CSS hacks and patches to fix.
+There are a number of classic web design problems that once took odd CSS hacks and patches to fix, but are now a breeze with flexbox.
 Let's walk through one of them together.

 ### 🏆 The Holy Grail